Location and Access

 All infrastructure is in place and located close to the mine.
 PV is easily accessible by all modes of transport, including air transport from the Ciudad Obregón International Airport and Alamos domestic airport, road transport, rail transport through Sonora’s mainline north-south railway that passes through Navojoa, and ocean transport at the port of Guaymas and Topolobampo from which copper concentrate is blended and exported by both trading and mining companies.

-It has direct access to the Mexican Federal Electricity Commission (Comisión Federal de Electricidad) high voltage grid, with a continuous capacity of 25 MW of electricity at a current cost of approximately $0.04/kWh purchased on the renewable Wholesale Electricity Market.
-Sulfuric acid used for heap leaching is purchased from the Grupo México smelter in Navojoa, Sonora.
-Sulfuric acid is also available from other sources
+It has direct access to the Mexican Federal Electricity Commission (Comisión Federal de Electricidad) high-voltage grid, with a continuous capacity of 25 MW of electricity at a current cost of approximately $0.06/kWh purchased on the renewable Wholesale Electricity Market.

 Infrastructure